-The GRIGRI is a belay device with assisted braking.
-The belay technique is very close to the generic technique, but has a few specifics.
-For a climber who is already familiar with using classic devices, it takes a little time to adjust.
+The belay technique to be used is very similar to the generic belay technique, but has a few specifics.
+So it requires a little time to adapt to.
 The technique described here is the only one that Petzl recommends.

-It is also important to stress the fact that any blocking of the device or the cam will negate the braking action on the rope.
-This is why it is essential to avoid: grasping the device with your whole hand, keeping your thumb constantly on the cam, blocking the cam...
+It is also important to stress the fact that any blocking of the device or the cam will negate the blocking action on the rope.
+This is why it is essential to avoid holding the device with your whole hand, to avoid keeping your thumb constantly on the cam, to avoid blocking the cam...

 It is difficult to make an exhaustive list of all incorrect techniques.
 Here are some illustrations:

-I give slack without holding the braking side of the rope.
+Giving slack without holding the brake side of the rope.